 DIE KINDER DER UTOPIE (Children of Utopia) is a film aimed squarely at challenging this.
 Following the experience of a cohort of pupils at an inclusive school, this painstaking documentary charts the lives of one mixed class from childhood to adulthood.

 For director and producer Hubertus Siegert, it was also clearly a labour of love, on a subject dear to his heart.
 But there was an obvious problem.
 In the crowded and competitive field of German documentary films – with more than 70 new feature docs released in cinemas every year – how could this film stand out?
 How would this vital contribution to an ongoing nationwide debate reach a mass audience?

 At the Mittendrin offices.
 From left: Ben Kempas, Tina Sander, Eva Thoms, Christine von Kirschbaum, Hubertus Siegert, Suse Bauer, Raúl KrauthausenRead more

-Case study in progress: one film – one subject – one night
+Case study in progress: one film – one big issue – one day of action

 - Director and producer: Hubertus Siegert, SUMO Film